ldap3-orm module¶

 (givenName=*st)

-Expressions can be combined using and &
+Expressions can be combined using and &, or | operators:

 >>> print(User.givenname.startswith("Chris")